What is a Personality Test?

 IAS TOPPER RISHI RAJ (AIR 27, CSE-2017) UPSC INTERVIEW PREPARATION STRATEGY

-For Interview, Students should start practice as early as possible, that means don t wait for Civil Services Mains Exam result and don't waste your time.
+Students should start their interview practice as early as possible.
+Do not wait for Civil Services Mains Exam result to begin your preparation.

 Clear understanding of yourself